davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 Each organisation may provide it's own hardware to host their peer nodes and ordering service nodes.
 Ordering service nodes may be provided by a single organisation, or may be contributed from various organisations.
 It's important to realise that individual organisations could impact the whole network (depending on policies such as endorsement policies), therefore each organisation must ensure that they provide adequate resources for the services they deploy.

+### Persistent Storage

 As Hyperledger Fabric performs a lot of disk I/O it goes without saying that you should ensure you are using the fastest disk storage available to you and that the physical drive it ultimately resides on should be SSD.
+If you are using network attached storage then ensure that you choose the fastest IOPs available.

+### Network connectivity

 A Hyperledger Fabric network is highly distributed across multiple nodes usually hosted on multiple different clusters, on different clouds and even in different countries, therefore high speed network connectivity between nodes is vital and at least 1Gbs should be deployed between all nodes/organisations.

+### CPU and Memory

 The final piece is how much CPU and Memory should be allocated to peer and ordering service nodes, and if used for peer nodes, CouchDB state databases.
 There is no real answer to this one but it does affect the performance of the network and even the stability of the nodes if not enough resources are allocated.
 It's vital therefore that you constantly monitor the CPU, Memory, Disk Space, Disk and Network IO to ensure that you are within the limits of your allocated resources.
 Do not wait until you see these values consistently hitting 99% utilization before deciding to increase the resources.
 A threshold of between 70% and 80% is a good starting point for the maximum expected workload.